-If you have a romantic notion of Kathmandu as a spiritual, traditional, medieval and relaxed sort of place, just change that notion to Bhaktapur.
-This, the 'City of Devotees' is what you hoped Kathmandu would be like.
+If you have a romantic notion of Kathmandu as a spiritual, traditional, mediaeval, and relaxed sort of place, just change that notion to Bhaktapur.
+This, the 'City of Devotees, is what you hoped Kathmandu would be like.

-In many ways a visit to Bhaktapur is akin to stepping back in time.
-We would suggest that a visit to Bhaktapur be at the top of your 'must visit' places.
-See if you can find a copy of the excellent film, Baraka.
-Those dreamy opening scenes of a misty, ethereal dawn with an intricate back drop of mystical temples and a handful of traditionally dressed locals quietly and slowly going about their daily routines were filmed in Bhaktapur.
+In many ways, a visit to Bhaktapur is akin to stepping back in time.
+We would suggest that a visit to Bhaktapur Durbar Square be at the top of your 'must visit' list.
+See if you can find a copy of the excellent film Baraka.
+Those dreamy opening scenes of a misty, ethereal dawn with an intricate backdrop of mystical temples and a handful of traditionally dressed locals quietly and slowly going about their daily routines were filmed in Bhaktapur.

-Our best suggestion is start your trip to Nepal in Kathmandu, but end in Bhaktapur.
-That way you'll truly appreciate just how special Bhaktapur is.
+Our best suggestion is to start your trip to Nepal in Kathmandu but end in Bhaktapur.
+That way, you'll truly appreciate just how special Bhaktapur is.

-Time wise it's just about the same to Kathmandu International Airport from Bhaktapur as it is from central Kathmandu.
+Time-wise, it's just about the same distance to Kathmandu International Airport from Bhaktapur as it is from central Kathmandu.

 For sure, there is a timeless air about Bhaktapur, and most of the old city is traffic free too.
 It's certainly also a lot cleaner than Kathmandu, as well as a much, much more pleasurable place to explore.
 You can almost breathe the calm in comparison.

-As well as a Durbar Square and temples aplenty there are even erotic elephants (look for them carved into the Shiva-Parvati Temple).
-The Nyatapola Temple is a wonderful example of Nepalese pagoda architecture, not only that at approx 30m high, it's the highest too.
+As well as a Durbar Square and temples aplenty, there are even erotic elephants (look for them carved into the Shiva-Parvati Temple).
+The Nyatapola Temple is a wonderful example of Nepalese pagoda architecture, and at approx 30m high, it's the highest too.
 The Golden Gate (Sun Dhoka) and the 55 Window Palace are perhaps the best examples of art and architecture in the Kathmandu Valley.
 Of course, there is the famous Peacock Window.

 Compared to Kathmandu, Bhaktapur is smaller and quite compact, making exploring Bhaktapur on foot delightfully easy.

-Although nothing like as busy as Kathmandu, most tourists coming to visit Bhaktapur are coming as day trippers from Kathmandu.
+Although not as busy as Kathmandu, most tourists coming to visit Bhaktapur are day trippers from Kathmandu.

-That's why we genuinely believe that the best way to enjoy Bhaktapur is to actually stay overnight here.
+That's why we genuinely believe that the best way to enjoy Bhaktapur Durbar Square is to actually stay overnight here.

 We recommend getting us to arrange a morning Guided Tour of Bhaktapur with a specialist Bhaktapur Guide.

-Our guides will take you in and you can see for yourself what otherwise you'd not see.
-Not only that, our guides are also a walking encyclopedia of all things Bhaktapur.
+Our guides will take you in, and you can see for yourself what otherwise you'd not see.
+Not only that, our guides are also a walking encyclopaedia of all things Bhaktapur.
 They live there!

-Just a pick a quiet place and see Bhaktapur life pass you by.
-It's quite magical, especially in the evenings too.
+Just pick a quiet place and watch Bhaktapur's life pass you by.
+It's quite magical, especially in the evenings.

-The people of Bhaktapur are very friendly, there's none of the "Kathmandu Hustle".
-It's just a special place that is best enjoyed by going for a wander and look.
+The people of Bhaktapur are very friendly; there's none of the "Kathmandu Hustle".
+It's just a special place that is best enjoyed by going for a walk and looking around.

-Of course if you need further convincing that Bhaktapur is more than worth a visit, then just take a look at our image gallery of Bhaktapur below.
-Hopefully the old cliche of a "picture paints a thousand words", will help you decide.
+Of course, if you need further convincing that Bhaktapur is more than worth a visit, then just take a look at our image gallery of Bhaktapur below.
+Hopefully the old cliche that a "picture paints a thousand words", will help you decide.